Vintharas/js13k-spaceshooter/README.md

 ## Prioritize

 - Playability and Basic gameplay
+  - BUG.
+Fix regression with alien ships following the ship
   - [*] Fix player bullet shooting.
 It looks weird.
 I think it has to do with the speed of the ship.
   - [*] detect enemies in radar